 Project Outline Redevelopment of the Council Depot for a new CCAD Campus and replacement of existing Hub Introduction of specific uses into vacant floorspace (retail, leisure, business, education related - use LDO) Improvements to the physical fabric of buildings in the Conservation Area.
 Redevelopment of the remainder of the former Lynn Street Depot by CCAD future expansion.
 Project Detail Provision of a new Further and Higher Education Campus (4,200 sqm) on the Council Depot site and redevelopment of the existing Campus on Church Street (600 sqm).
-Use of a LDO to simplify the planning process to encourage changes of use to spe A4 and D1 at ground to and D1 uses at the up Improvements to the p Street, both internally of potential for re-use an with LDO.
-External imp design code principles leave flexibility for colo Provision of student resistudent studio bedroo floorspace for CCAD (development to phase evelopment Timing • Short to Medium-term ost • £54.7million (£43.6m po CCAD later phases bo assumptions) unding CCAD already secure progressing with first tw Council and Heritage Church Street properti Initial LGF funding secu Innovation and Skills G Potential commercial Lynn Street Depot site. elivery Comments CCAD's initial proposed due to LGF funding reactive vanguard of the M The opportunities that have the potential to subuildings and uses in the College's growth.
-It is recommended the a LDO for an initial threa appropriate changes area so long as they d Funding opportunities Townscape Heritage In merits of improving kee Area such as the Wesh could increase the chasecured.
+Use of a LDO to simplify the planning process to encourage changes of use to specific uses classes (namely A1, A2, A3, A4 and D1 at ground floor with potential for C1, C3, B1, and D1 uses at the upper floor levels). • Improvements to the physical fabric of buildings on Church Street, both internally and externally to increase the potential for re-use and long-term viability in conjunction with LDO.
+External improvements will be in line with simple design code principles to lead on form and style but to leave flexibility for colour and cultural vibrancy. • Provision of student residential (11,100 sqm - notional 275 student studio bedrooms) and further education floorspace for CCAD (10,650 sqm).
+Potential for phased development to phase development costs at the site.
+Development Timing Short to Medium-term Cost £54.7million (£43.6m potential cost for the expansion of CCAD later phases based on maximum capacity assumptions) Funding CCAD already secured initial funding from the LGF and progressing with first two phases.
+Council and Heritage Lottery Fund for improvements to Church Street properties.
+Initial LGF funding secured by the Council to support Innovation and Skills Quarter proposals.
+Potential commercial finance for student residential on Lynn Street Depot site.
+Delivery Comments CCAD's initial proposals will be delivered in the short term due to LGF funding requirements and will therefore be at the vanguard of the Masterplans key projects.
+The opportunities that will be created by CCAD's proposals have the potential to stimulate the regeneration of the buildings and uses in the Church Street area in parallel to the College's growth.
+It is recommended that the Council pursue the creation of a LDO for an initial three year period to make it easier for appropriate changes of use to occur in the Church Street area so long as they do not detrimentally affect amenity.
+Funding opportunities should be sought through the Townscape Heritage Initiative (THI) concentrating on the merits of improving key Listed Buildings in the Conservation Area such as the Wesley Chapel and the Shades.
+This could increase the chance of successful funding being secured.